City of Bastards

 City Of Bastards is a 2019 Nigerian crime thriller movie produced by Titilope Orire and directed by Yemi Morafa under the production studio of A Silueta Entertainment Studio production.
-The movie that reveals the daily life of people in the slum stars Ifu Ennada, Femi Branch Bolanle Ninolowo, Linda Osifo and Stan Nze.
+The movie that reveals the daily life of people in the slum stars Ifu Ennada, Femi Branch ,Bolanle Ninolowo, Linda Osifo and Stan Nze.

 Plot

 The movie focused on different didactical themes that affect the lives of people especially in the ghetto such as inter community violence, drug abuse, prostitution and child trafficking.
-The movie is narrated with lead character called King, who is trying to balance his past with the present in order to maintain his position as the King of the Slum.
+The movie's lead character called King, is trying to balance his past with the present in order to maintain his position as the King of the Slum.